AItoid/pointer-encryption/README.md

 Simple pointer-protection to prevent easy-access of pointers.

 ### Pseudo-code
-Below is the produced pseudo-code from encrypting and decrypting a pointer.
+Below is the produced pseudo-code from encrypting and decrypting a pointer in x64.
 ```cpp
 int __fastcall main(int argc, const char **argv, const char **envp)
 {